jackbrennan-creator/Customisable-Arduino-Web-Server/ReadMe.md

 and their query parameters.
 You just need to provide a function to specify the HTML to be sent to the user's browser.

-The a complete web server, which will generate a simple web page containing the heading "Test Server" is shown below.
+A complete web server, which will generate a simple web page containing the heading "Test Server" is shown below.
 This is useful for checking that your hardware is working and that the access point details are correct.